-The Company uses a key performance indicator ("KPI"), same store sales, to assess store performance (including each banner's e-commerce store) and sales growth.
-Same store sales are defined as sales generated by stores that have been continuously open during both of the periods being compared and include e-commerce sales.
-Same store sales exclude sales from wholesale accounts.
-The same store sales metric compares the same calendar days for each period.
-Same store sales for fiscal 2018 exclude sales attributable to the 53rd week.
-Same store sales for the fourth quarter of 2018 exclude sales attributable to the 14th week.
+The Company uses a key performance indicator ("KPI"), comparable sales, to assess store performance and sales growth.
+The Company has embarked on an omnichannel approach to engaging with customers.
+Due to the cross-channel behaviour of consumers, the Company has launched its initiative aimed at appealing to its customers' shopping habits through either online or store channels.
+This approach allows customers to shop online for home delivery, pickup in-store, purchase in any of our store locations or ship to home from our stores when products are unavailable.
+Due to customer cross-channel behaviour, the Company reports a single comparable sales metric, inclusive of store and e-commerce channels.
+Comparable sales are defined as sales generated by stores that have been continuously open during both of the periods being compared and include e-commerce sales.
+Comparable sales exclude sales from wholesale accounts.
+The comparable sales metric compares the same calendar days for each period.
 Although this KPI is expressed as a ratio, it is a non-GAAP financial measure that does not have a standardized meaning prescribed by IFRS and may not be comparable to similar measures used by other companies.
-Management uses same store sales in evaluating the performance of stores and online sales and considers it useful in helping to determine what portion of new sales has come from sales growth and what portion can be attributed to the opening of new stores.
-Same store sales is a measure widely used amongst retailers and is considered useful information for both investors and analysts.
-Same store sales should not be considered in isolation or used in substitute for measures of performance prepared in accordance with IFRS.
+Management uses comparable sales in evaluating the performance of stores and online sales and considers it useful in helping to determine what portion of new sales has come from sales growth and what portion can be attributed to the opening of new stores.
+Comparable sales is a measure widely used amongst retailers and is considered useful information for both investors and analysts.
+Comparable sales should not be considered in isolation or used in substitute for measures of performance prepared in accordance with IFRS.